← Back to 史記

 使 使使西 西 西 西 使西

 In the sixteenth year, Qin desired to attack Qi, but Chu was allied closely with Qi.
 King Hui of Qin worried about it, then proclaimed that Zhang Yi was dismissed as prime minister, and sent Zhang Yi south to see the Chu king.
 He told the Chu king, saying: 'What pleases the king of my humble state most has none before the great king.
 Though what I most wish to be is a gate barrier servant, there is also none before the great king.
 What the king of my humble state hates most has none before the Qi king.
 Though what I hate most also has none before the Qi king.
 But the great king allies with him.
-Therefore the king of my humble state cannot serve the king, and this causes Yi also cannot be a gate barrier servant.
+Therefore, the king of my humble state cannot serve the king, and this causes Yi also not to be able to be a gate barrier servant.
 The king, for Yi, closes the pass and cuts off Qi.
 Now send an envoy to follow Yi west to take the land of six hundred li that Qin divided from Chu at Shang Yu.
 Like this, then Qi will be weak.
 This weakens Qi to the north, bestows virtue on Qin to the west, and privately makes Shang Yu wealth.
 This one plan brings three benefits all at once.'
 King Huai was greatly pleased, then placed the prime minister seal on Zhang Yi, daily set wine with him, and proclaimed: 'I again obtain my Shang Yu land.'
-The group of ministers all congratulated, but Chen Zhen alone mourned.
+The ministers all offered congratulations, but Chen Zhen alone mourned.
 King Huai said: 'What is the reason?'
-Chen Zhen answered, saying: 'The reason Qin respects the king is because the king has Qi.
-Now the land is not yet obtainable but the Qi alliance is first cut off.
-This makes Chu isolated.
-Indeed, what does Qin respect about an isolated state?
-They will certainly slight Chu.
-Moreover, if we first give the land and then cut off Qi, then Qin's plan will not work.
-If we first cut off Qi and then demand the land, we will certainly be deceived by Zhang Yi.
-Being deceived by Zhang Yi, the king will certainly resent it.
+Chen Zhen answered, saying: 'The reason Qin respects the king is that the king has Qi.
+Now the land has not yet been obtained, but the alliance with Qi has already been cut off.
+This will leave Chu isolated.
+Indeed, why would Qin respect an isolated state?
+It will certainly slight Chu.
+Moreover, if we first receive the land and only then cut off Qi, Qin’s scheme will not work.
+If we cut off Qi first and only then demand the land, Zhang Yi will certainly deceive us.
+Once deceived by Zhang Yi, the king will certainly resent him.
 Resenting it will raise Qin calamity to the west and cut off the Qi alliance to the north.
 Raising Qin calamity to the west and cutting off the Qi alliance to the north will cause both states' troops to certainly arrive.
 The minister therefore mourns.'
-The Chu king did not listen.
-He therefore sent one general west to receive the enfeoffed land.
+The King of Chu did not listen.
+He therefore sent a general west to receive the promised enfeoffed land.

 77